This post may contain affiliate links. Please read our disclosure policy.

 Overhead view of hamburger helper cheeseburger macaroni in skillet

-Tips for Making Hamburger Helper Cheeseburger Macaroni
+Kellie’s Tips for The Best Cheeseburger Macaroni

 • Make it creamier.
 If you want a creamier consistency, you can swap the milk for heavy cream or Half and Half.
 This adds so much richness to the recipe.